 Karen Nolan, RN, Clinical Outreach Manager, is a member of the California Hospice and Palliative Care Association Board of Directors representing Region 5.

 Jamie Van Zanen, MSW, and Connie Kay, MSW, are trainers for the Santa Clara Physician Orders for Life Sustaining Treatment (POLST) Coalition.

-Carlene Schmidt, director of development, and Darcie Kiyan, manager of individual giving, serve on the Board of Directors of the Association of Fundraising Professionals – Silicon Valley Chapter.
-Carlene is treasurer-elect and Darcie is vice-president-elect of diversity.
+Carlene Schmidt, senior development officer, and Darcie Kiyan, annual giving manager, serve on the Board of Directors of the Association of Fundraising Professionals – Silicon Valley Chapter.
+Carlene is treasurer and Darcie is vice-president of diversity.